ClaraMarquardt/ehR/package_management/contribution_guide.md

 #' print(code_table)
 ```

-- **Conventional Parameter Names**: While each added function will require it's own set of parameters, the functional nature of many is common across various methods in the package, for example, a `data.table` containing the source information / data that needs to be transformed.
+- **Parameter Names**: While each added function will require it's own set of parameters, the functional nature of many is common across various methods in the package, for example, a `data.table` containing the source information / data that needs to be transformed.
 For uniformity, simplicity and to avoid sheer forgetfulness, the authors suggest using the following conventional variable names for parameters to the extent possible:

 	- `data`: For any `data.frame` or `data.table` that requires transformation / is the source of data in any manner